Sn3akySqu1d/Soundalyser/Journal.md

 created_at: "2025-07-07"
 ---

-Total time spent: X hours
+Total time spent: ~18 hours

 # Day 1 (7/7) ~6 hours
 Firstly I came up with the idea of the project, my idea was to make a small, portable noise detector.